python/cpython/Doc/library/annotationlib.rst

    This is meant as a helper for user-provided annotate functions that support the :attr:`~Format.SOURCE` format but do not have access to the code creating the annotations.
+It can also be used to provide a user-friendly string representation for other objects that contain values that are commonly encountered in annotations.

    .. versionadded:: 3.14